Dino-Panel/docs/docs/diskcraft/reference/diskcraft-global-configuration.md

 ![Image](https://downloads.diskcraft.xyz/static/img/example02.png)

-# DiskCraft Multi-Instance Config
+# Dino Multi-Instance Config

-DiskCraft isn't just standalone, you can configure it to run in a multi instance mode.
+Dino isn't just standalone, you can configure it to run in a multi instance mode.
 This means that you can have 1 web server, but several domains all using it and have their own unique views.

 This Tutorial will seem very similar to standard installation, however all the things that are needed to run in multi-instance mode are included